 For an average kitchen with a countertop size of 40 square feet, made with a mid-range marble at $50 per square foot, and installation costs at $400, it will cost around $2,400 total.

 There's a wide variety of marble types to choose from.
 Knowing the pros and cons of each will help you decide on which style is right for your countertops.

-Here are the most common types of marble countertops types listed by their cost:
+Here are the most common types of marble countertops types listed by their cost in square feet:

 |Marble Countertops Type||Average Cost|

 |Danby Marble||$80 /sq. ft.|